 Let’s be honest… Trying to reduce waste around the home can sometimes seem like quite the challenge and other times it can simply seem unavoidable!
 The truth is that, yes, trying to go zero-waste all at once will likely end in a lot of frustration, but even trying one small step at a time can mean a really big difference and will certainly increase your chances of a more sustainable lifestyle in the long run!
-That’s why we’re going to break it all down the best we can and not only share a couple of super easy eco-swaps, but also put together a list of super-sweet tips that we’ve been really excited to try out too!
+That’s why we’re going to break it all down the best we can and not only share a couple of super easy eco-swaps, but also all of our top tips for a zero waste home & kitchen!

 “We don’t need a handful of people doing zero-waste perfectly, we need millions of people doing it imperfectly” - Anne Marie Bonneau